elliottserna/elliottserna/README.md

 🌿 In general, I work on housing, transportation, social safety-net, and government reform projects.

-🌾 My research interests lie in public administration, political economy, and computational social science.
-I'm also interested in econometrics, machine learning, and statistical decision theory.
+🌾 My research interests lie in public administration, political economy, and (mostly statistical) decision theory.
+I'm also interested in econometrics, machine learning, and computational social science.

 🪴 Most of the time, I work in R and Stata.
 More recently, I've been doing some Python work too.